MAT-Fly: An Educational Platform for Simulating Unmanned Aerial Vehicles Aimed to Detect and Track Moving Objects: Classifier Training Phase

-The proposed approach allows to completely and automatically detect the target (the car), decreasing the learning phase time and avoiding to pass through the specific Matlab tool \textit{Training Image Labeler}.
-In Figure~\ref{fig:imageSegmentationSteps}, for a single sample frame, all image processing steps, from the acquired frame to the cropped image, are depicted.
-Such steps allow to better understand how the algorithm works.
+The proposed approach allows to automatically label the target (the car) from the positive images, thus decreasing the time spent for the training phase.
+In Figure~\ref{fig:imageSegmentationSteps}, for a single sample frame, all elaboration steps are reported.

-For the specific considered image set, the script was able to automatically detect the ROIs with an error of $8.18\%$: the target was not recognized only for $215$ frames out of $2626$ positive images, and the first ROI loss appeared after $1791$ frames.
+On the considered data set, the script was able to automatically detect the~\acp{ROI} with an error of $\SI{8.18}{\percent}$: the target was not recognized only in $215$ frames out of $2626$ positive images, and the first~\ac{ROI} loss appeared at the $1791$\textsuperscript{th} frame.